 Now let's preview a forward-looking cash flow projection.

-Projecting cash is not unique to SaaS, but some of the wrinkles are.
-To get a complete cash projection, you need to be able to roll forward your existing business at an accurate rate and add new estimated business.
+Projecting cash is not unique to software as a service companies, but some of the wrinkles are.
+To get a complete cash flow projection, you need to be able to accurately roll forward revenue for your existing customers and add new customers or estimated business.

 Combine this chart with the Cash Burn Rate & Runway data, and you get a powerful way to manage your burn rate.